puppetlabs/puppetdb/documentation/api/query/v4/paging.markdown

 `offset=10`, etc.

 This value should be an integer.
-Note that the order in which results are returned by PuppetDB is not guaranteed to be consistent unless you specify a value for `order-by`, so this parameter should generally be used in conjunction with `order-by`.
+Note that the order in which results are returned by PuppetDB is not guaranteed to be consistent unless you specify a value for `order_by`, so this parameter should generally be used in conjunction with `order_by`.

 #### Example:

 [Using `curl` from localhost][curl]:

-    curl -X GET http://localhost:8080/v4/facts --data-urlencode 'order-by=[{"field": "certname"}]' --data-urlencode 'limit=5' --data-urlencode 'offset=5'
+    curl -X GET http://localhost:8080/v4/facts --data-urlencode 'order_by=[{"field": "certname"}]' --data-urlencode 'limit=5' --data-urlencode 'offset=5'